What is RPO (Recruitment Process Outsourcing)?

 7. Process review

 At this stage, you will have filled the open vacancy.
-But what happens next time?
+But what happens next time you need to hire?

-An RPO consultant will work with you throughout your hiring process, helping identify potential improvements.
+An RPO solution helps you work with you through your hiring process to gather metrics and identify potential improvements.
 The goal is to help you develop a recruitment methodology that will consistently deliver the right person at the right time.

 Helios HR has been helping companies to build their teams for over 20 years.
 Our consultants don’t just find candidates – they seek out people who can enrich and enhance your culture.

 Ready to get started?
-Book a no-obligation consultation call today and find out how RPO can solve your recruitment headaches
+Book a no-obligation consultation call today and find out how an RPO provider can solve your recruitment headaches